 Mission and History

 The goal of Husserl.net is to make Husserl's thought more accessible by providing free resources and scholarly tools.
 These tools include: a searchable database of keywords, a database of Husserl's writings and Husserl scholarship, and a concept-database.
 All these features interconnect.
-For example, you can link from a keyword search which yields hits for "Logical Investigations" to that book page, information on the year it was published, etc. Or you can read about the concept of time (zeit) in Husserl, and from there link to books and articles which discuss this concept.This site was originally created in the early aughts when I was a postdoc at UCSD.
+For example, you can link from a keyword search which yields hits for "Logical Investigations" to that book page, information on the year it was published, etc. Or you can read about the concept of time in Husserl, and from there link to books and articles which discuss this concept.This site was originally created in the early aughts when I was a postdoc at UCSD.
 I originally wanted to create a site that would dynamically grow in response to user input, and had plans to add other features.
 In 2008 there was a server crash where I lost much of the data for the site, which stalled my work.
 Since then, other tools have emerged that make it possible to search Husserl's work dynamically, for example Google books.
 Also, it appears that there are efforts to digitize Husserl's work underway at the Husserl archives in Leuven.
 According to Thomas Vongehr in his excellent essay in History of the Husserl-Archives:

 Comments, corrections, and source material of any kind (including pictures) to jeffyoshimi-at-yahoo.com.